ptrefall/fluid-hierarchical-task-network/README.md

 ![Fluid Hierarchical Task Network](https://i.imgur.com/xKfIV0f.png) A simple HTN planner based around the principles of the Builder pattern, inspired by [Fluid Behaviour Tree](https://github.com/ashblue/fluid-behavior-tree).
+Please expand this readme if you're on mobile for more information.

 ## Features
 * Comes with a Domain Builder to simplify the design of code-oriented HTN domains.